 Regardless of whether Helen was abducted or complicit in leaving Menelaus and Sparta for Paris and Troy, the ancient poets and their audience agreed on one thing - she was the embodiment of a fierce and dangerous beauty.
-Although descriptions of her physical appearance are few or none in the literary sources, Homer refers to her as "Helen, the shining among women" and at least offers a brief statement in the Iliad describing the effect of her presence; prior to single combat between Menelaus and Paris (for Helen and for victory in the war), she approaches King Priam and his chiefs high on the Scaean gate of Troy, overlooking the battlefield:
+Descriptions of her physical appearance are few or none in the literary sources but Homer refers to her as "Helen, the shining among women".
+In the Iliad, he also describes the effect of her presence; prior to single combat between Menelaus and Paris (for Helen and for victory in the war), she approaches King Priam and his chiefs high on the Scaean gate of Troy, overlooking the battlefield:

 "Surely there is no blame on Trojans and strong-greaved Achaeans